Summer time in Europe: Future

-On 4 March 2019, the European Parliament Transport and Tourism Committee approved the Commission's proposal by 23 votes to 11.
+On 4 March 2019, the European Parliament Transport and Tourism Committee (TRAN) approved the Commission's proposal by 23 votes to 11.
 The start date was, however, to be postponed until 2021 at the earliest, to ensure a smooth transition, and the Commission is to ensure that countries' decisions to retain winter or summer time are coordinated and do not disrupt the internal market.
 This decision was confirmed by the full European Parliament on 26 March; it must now be approved by the Council of the European Union.
 As of November 2021, this approval has not yet been obtained.
 Under the draft directive, member states would have chosen whether to remain on their current summer time, in which case the last transition would have been on the last Sunday of March 2021, or their current winter time, which would have taken permanent effect from the last Sunday of October 2021.

 A consultation by the Irish government found that 80% of those surveyed would not support any measure that resulted in different time zones between Northern Ireland and the Republic.
 In July 2019, Ireland announced its opposition to the proposed directive and intends to lobby other EU states on the issue.
 A qualified majority of 55% of member states representing at least 65% of the European population is required for the Council of Ministers to implement a directive.
 In the UK, the House of Lords launched a new inquiry in July 2019 to consider the implications of the European changes, explore the preparations that should be made and the factors that should inform the UK's response.
 The United Kingdom left the EU on 31 January 2020, before any reform became effective; EU rules continued to apply during the transition period (up until 31 December 2020) but thereafter the UK could choose to make its own arrangements.
 If the UK were thus to continue observing summer/winter time, Northern Ireland would have a one-hour time difference for 30 or 31 weeks of the year either with the rest of Ireland or with the rest of the UK.
 In September 2018, the UK Government said that it "has no plans" to end daylight saving.

 As of December 2021, the decision has not been confirmed by the Council of the European Union.
 The Council has asked the Commission to produce a detailed impact assessment, but the Commission considers that the onus is on the Member States to find a common position in Council.
-As a result, progress on the issue is effectively blocked.
+As a result, progress on the issue was effectively blocked.

+The legislative proposal was assigned to the European Parliament's Committee on Transport and Tourism (TRAN) and on the 26th of March, 2021 TRAN issued a statement urging the Council to speed up their work.

+On 23 October 2025, the EU Parliament held a debate in a plenary session on the discontinuation of seasonal changes of time.
+All members agreed that Summer Time should stop, though no dates where given.